Merck Manual

 GET THE QUICK FACTS

-Excessive bleeding from the uterus refers to loss of more than 2 pints of blood or symptoms of significant blood loss that occur within 24 hours of delivery.
+Excessive bleeding from the uterus refers to loss of more than 2 pints of blood or symptoms of significant blood loss that occur within 24 hours after childbirth.

 After the baby is delivered, excessive bleeding from the uterus is a major concern.